 You agree not to alter any part of the documents.
 If you do then we are no longer responsible for the document.

-You get a full refund, upon request, provided you agree to not use our legal document.
+You get a full refund, upon request, for any documents you do not wish to use.

-Please telephone for help building any of our documents
+Please telephone for help building our legal documents